Gene therapy is an experimental way to treat some diseases without traditional drugs or surgery.

 What Is the Future?

 Scientists are hopeful, but cautious, especially given the field’s turbulent history.
 Even once approved, some therapies will carry a hefty price tag.
 How high?
-The drug approved in Europe is said to cost about $1 million per treatment.
+The drug approved in Europe is said to cost about $650,000 per treatment.
+That's not the most expensive drug on the market.